Ionic air purifiers, also known as air ionizers, are a very popular choice today.

 While this may be true to some extent, the way in which these types of air cleaners actually work to purify a room is not as complicated as it may seem.

-In fact, the core function of an ionic air purifier relies on basic physics – something we can all easily understand.
+In fact, the core function of an ionic air purifier relies on basic physics, and it’s something we can all easily understand.

 - An ionizer air cleaner operates by sending out negatively charged ions into the air.
 Airborne pollutants, such as dust, pollen, bacteria, and mold contain positively charged ions.
 In physics, opposites attract and when these two ions come into contact with each other they form an ionic bond, creating ionized air.

-As you can see, an ionizer is an air purifier without a filter that cleans the air within a room.
-It attacks particles at their root location.
+As you can see, an ionizer is an air purifier that cleans the air within a room by attacking particles at their root location.

-The only downside to ionizing air purifiers is that they require you to vacuum the room in order to completely remove the contaminants that settle on the floor.
+The only downside to ionizing air purifiers without a filter is that they require you to vacuum the room in order to completely remove the contaminants that settle on the floor.

-Each of the ionic air purifier reviews we recommend on this page includes this feature.
+Most of the ionic air purifier reviews we recommend on this page include this useful feature.